Generative AI Testing

 ➔ Deductive assertions

-➔ Structured data
+➔ Structured data assertions

 The automated test will convert an AI-generated output to XML, SVG, or other structured data format, parse it, and compare it to a “golden master.”

-➔ Seeding & Temp Control
+➔ Seeding & temp control

 Faster QA